fabiankargl/FederatedMachineLearning/README.md

 Git ignore rules for the project.

 ### `exploration_images/`
-Contains plots of the data analysis
+Contains plots of the data analysis.

 ### `results_presentation/`
 Contains results initially used for the presentation.